louishenrifranc/ImageFilling/README.md

 - [X] Better data augmentation
 - [ ] Make GAN works, whether WGAN or classical ones
 - [ ] Refactor the code
-- [ ] Try to generate "HD" images, like in StackGAN (need to retrieve from MS-COCO for supervised learning)
+- [X] Try to generate "HD" images, like in StackGAN (need to retrieve from MS-COCO for supervised learning)
+- [ ] Used ideas from there: [](https://ppaquette.github.io/)